solutionnuts/EmComMap/docs/gettingstarted/installation.rst

     sudo apache2ctl restart

+6. You may proceed to the :ref:`CouchDB Configuration` section.

 .. _CouchDB Configuration:

 CouchDB Configuration
 ---------------------

-1. Open a web browser and go to ``http://<address or IP>:5984/_utils/``
+1. Connect to the Fauxton CouchDB web administration console by opening a web browser and go to ``http://<address or IP>:5984/_utils/``

 .. image:: _images/couchdb-configure-1.png
     :alt: CouchDB Fauxton Login Screen
     :width: 480
     :align: right

-2. Login to the Fauxton CouchDB web administration console using the account **admin** and the password you set during install.
+2. Login using the account **admin** and the password you set during install.

 |
 |